Alcoholism and Alcohol Abuse

 - Experienced withdrawal symptoms when not drinking.

-Depending on severity of dependency, alcohol withdrawal can result in extreme changes in body temperature, severe nausea, hallucinations, high blood pressure, and even a higher risk of respiratory or circulatory failure.
+Depending on the severity, alcohol withdrawal can result in extreme changes in body temperature, severe nausea, hallucinations, high blood pressure, and an even higher risk of respiratory or circulatory failure.
 Thus, someone seeking help with alcohol withdrawal for severe AUD should seek medical attention.

 Get Involved Now

-Developing an AUD can come as a surprise.
+Moreover developing an AUD can come as a surprise.
 People may engage in heavy or binge drinking, and dependency develops.
 Take time to reconsider your own drinking habits or those of your family members and friends.
 Share the signs of an AUD with others, and if you have exhibited these signs, you may consider exploring potential treatment options to reduce your body’s reliance on alcohol.
-Also, if you experience any of the severe withdrawal symptoms, especially tremors, hallucinations or a racing pulse, go a Surepoint Emergency Center location immediately.
+Also, if you experience any of the withdrawal symptoms, tremors, hallucinations, or a racing pulse, go to an ER.